JingGaorice/COMP590-backend/README.md

   - Implemented the function that fetches CSV data from data process team and transform to json file asynchronously.
   Handles errors, like it should have message out when fetching invalid url.
 - fetchData.js
+  - Here include function for comfirmed cases
+- fetchVacine.js
-  - Here include all main functions that process data for APIs calls
+  - Here include functions for vaccine data
 - Index.js
   - This file is where we produce the APIs, which utilizes express.js framework to create API Urls.